 In the realm of popular music, Minnesota has been home to legendary performers such as Bob Dylan and the Andrews Sisters, and in the 1980s, the “Minneapolis Sound” exploded into national consciousness.
 The late Prince was the undisputed leader of the era, but widely acclaimed bands like the Replacements, Hüsker Dü and others inspired a generation of young musicians to leave the garage and change the face of rock ‘n’ roll.

 More recent Minnesota greats include Lizzo, Atmosphere, Brother Ali, Dessa, Trampled by Turtles and Haley Bonar.
 The next Dylan or Prince could emerge at any moment.
+Give these artists and more a listen in our Spotify playlist.

 Over the last several decades, most of the acts mentioned above have performed at First Avenue in Minneapolis; other great Twin Cities venues for live music include the Varsity Theater and Fine Line Music Cafe in Minneapolis, and the Turf Club in St. Paul.

-Outside the Twin Cities, Winona’s Mid West Music Fest showcases more than 100 musical acts on 13 stages in and near the Mississippi River town in late April.
+Outside the Twin Cities, Winona’s Mid West Music Fest showcases more than 100 musical acts on 13 stages in and near the Mississippi River town in the springtime.
 Other major music fests include Duluth’s Homegrown Music Festival for a week in late April/early May; country music at Detroit Lakes’ WE Fest in early August; the Moondance Jam in Walker in late July.
 Music clubs worth a visit in the north country include Papa Charlie’s in Lutsen and Fitger’s in Duluth.